 How To Soundproof a Sliding Glass Door

-Sliding Glass Doors are the number culprit for noise complaints that we receive.
+Sliding Glass Doors are the number one culprit for noise complaints that we receive.
 Very common in multi-family developments, they provide a view of the exterior, but in return, let in significant exterior noise.
-Making matters worse, since they are constructed with glass, the STC values are generally below 30 STC points, meaning that the majority of noise from outside is coming through the sliding glass door rather than the adjacent walls.
+To make matters worse, since they are constructed with glass, the STC values are generally below 30 STC points, meaning that the majority of noise from outside is coming through the sliding glass door rather than the adjacent walls.

 Similar to “double hung windows”, there is also additional sound leaking where the 2 sliding glass panels interface.
 When attempting to improve the sound blocking of the sliding glass door, try two primary techniques:

 - Decrease Flanking by upgrading the gaskets and seals along the perimeter of the door

 - Soundproof the Assembly by hanging a soundproof drape over the sliding door.
 This will increase the mass of the door, while also minimizing the flanking.

 How To Soundproof a Sliding Closet Door

 Also known as a “Pocket Door”, and installed in openings to closets, laundry rooms, and bathrooms, these doors have several soundproofing issues.
 One is that sound can easily flank around the pocket itself.
 Because they are interior doors, no weather stripping is used, which is often the primary sound gasket for exterior doors.

 While they are excellent for privacy and don’t require the swinging arc space of a standard interior door, they will leak sufficient noise from the inside.